-So ladies when your friends see you coming do they dread what may come out of your mouth or are they excited to be around you because you have uplifting and encouraging words that truly come from your heart?
+So, ladies, when your friends see you coming do they dread what may come out of your mouth or are they excited to be around you because you have uplifting and encouraging words that truly come from your heart?
 Now then, what about your family?
 It is difficult when you have a friend and you are never quite sure what they really mean or what they may be thinking as they “bless” you.
-Hawk Nelson has a great song right now called, “Words” and it talks about being careful because our words can build up or they can tear down, words can heal a relationship or words can tear a relationship apart.
+Hawk Nelson has a great song titled, “Words” and it talks about being careful because our words can build up or they can tear down, words can heal a relationship or words can tear a relationship apart.

 In Mark 15:18 we read, “But what comes out of the mouth proceeds from the heart, and this defiles a person.”
 If you have a problem with your words it is a heart condition, not a head condition.
 You can try to determine all you want to change your words but what you really need to focus on is allowing God to change your heart and your words will follow.